Klasmart-Engineering/klasmart-live-frontend/README.md

 **Verifying all the requirements is in place**

-Run the following command to veirfy the Android prerequisites is available and configured:
+Run the following command to verify the Android prerequisites are available and configured:

 ```sh
 cordova requirements android